devangler/RecyclerView-With-Swipe-/README.md

 Delete items by swiping left or right.
 Utilizes ItemTouchHelper for swipe actions and reordering.
 Demonstrates Kotlin programming in an Android app context.

+Contributing

+We welcome feedback, translations, and code contributions!❤️